Self-Organized Pattern Formation in Geological Soft Matter

-In the case of salt solutions, the accumulation of ions induces multiple nucleation at the evaporation front.
-This generates salt creeping, a self-amplifying process leading to the formation of three-dimensional porous crystalline networks at considerable distances from the original salt solution source \cite{qazi2019salt}.
-While salt creeping occurs on flat surfaces, a similar process known as salt efflorescence takes place on the surface of porous materials like soil or stones, mostly due to capillary flow of the salt solution towards the evaporative region at the top of the porous media.
-Studies show that ion concentration near a receding liquid meniscus within the pores is influenced by evaporation and can be quantified by the Peclet number.
-This dimensionless number is relevant in the study of transport phenomena in a continuum and is defined as the ratio of the rate of advection of ions by the flow to the rate of diffusion of these ions driven by an appropriate gradient \cite{Wijnhorst2024Effect}.
-When Pe is higher than one, the advection of ions will lead to crystal precipitation.
-The first precipitating large crystals at the evaporation front create large pores between them, enabling smaller crystals to nucleate afterward within these spaces, which in turn will form smaller pores, and so on.
-In addition, the spreading ability of the salt solution by its precipitated crystals increases the invasion area of the salt solution by capillarity.
-Overall, Marangoni flows are negligible in salt creeping dynamics mainly because: (a) the concentration gradient between the bulk salt solution and the liquid film in contact with precipitated crystals at the evaporative pints is small, preventing high supersaturation and leading to immediate secondary nucleation of crystals.
+In the case of salt solutions, the accumulation of ions induces multiple nucleation events at the evaporation front.
+This generates salt creeping, a self-amplifying process that forms three-dimensional porous crystalline networks at considerable distances from the original solution source~\cite{qazi2019salt}.
+While salt creeping occurs on flat surfaces, a similar process known as salt efflorescence develops on porous surfaces such as soils or stones, driven primarily by capillary flow of the salt solution towards the evaporative region at the top of the porous medium.
+Studies show that the ion concentration near a receding meniscus in pores is controlled by evaporation and can be quantified by the P\'eclet number.
+This dimensionless number, the ratio of advective to diffusive transport of ions, is central in continuum transport~\cite{Wijnhorst2024}.
+When $Pe>1$, advection dominates diffusion and promotes crystal precipitation.
+Early large crystals precipitating at the evaporation front create macropores that enable subsequent nucleation of smaller crystals, which in turn generate progressively smaller pores.
+In addition, crystal-mediated spreading of the salt solution increases the invaded area by capillarity.
+Marangoni flows are negligible in salt creeping dynamics because the concentration gradient between the bulk salt solution and the liquid film in contact with precipitated crystals at the evaporative points is small, preventing high supersaturation and leading to immediate secondary nucleation of crystals.